 Dr. Patrick Callahan is a mathematician who has been working to improve mathematics programs at the school, state, and national level in the USA for over 20 years.
 He has designed and developed professional development programs, assessments, and curriculum at all grade levels.
-He is committed to making mathematics more meaningful and useful for all students.

 Early-Bird Date: 7th August 2018